jsimms/compost-instructions/README.md

 The idea is that this monitor is built and completed in the context of a composting lesson.
 Temperature and moisture levels are important components to monitor in a compost pile.
 By using (and improving upon) this monitor, it shows a way that this could be done remotely.

-If you have not completed a composting lesson yet, please read my 5 minute composting lesson: https://medium.com/p/5ebdf1ad31c5
+If you have not completed a composting lesson yet, please read my [5 minute composting lesson](https://medium.com/@jdsimms/quick-composting-lesson-5ebdf1ad31c5).

 The Web Application
 ------